-Item Topic Recommendation Responsibility Timeline Plan Elements 3.1.2.a.iii Preparing the City to Do Business Simplify development application forms to make them more understandable for small business owners Staff 1-3 years Economic Development 3.1.2.a.iv Preparing the City to Do Business Create consistency in development forms across departments Staff 1-3 years Not in an element 3.1.2.a.v Preparing the City to Do Business Ensure that all departments are following the same development process flow chart Staff Immediate Not in an element 3.1.2.a.vi Preparing the City to Do Business Simplify the development process for rehabilitating existing structures Staff Immediate Economic Development 3.1.3 Preparing the City to Do Business Create and empower the Public Information Office Mayor, City Council Immediate Not in an element 3.1.4 Preparing the City to Do Business Create programs and access to financing to support locally-owned small businesses Mayor, City Council 1-3 years Economic Development 3.1.5 Preparing the City to Do Business Focus on jobs that provide a mix of income scales that utilize skills aligned with SEARK programs City of Pine Bluff, Alliance & Chamber, City Council, Mayor 1-3 years Economic Development 3.1.6 Preparing the City to Do Business Support pop-ups and innovation for lessons learned City of Pine Bluff Immediate Economic Development
+Item Торіс Recommendation Responsibility Timeline Plan Elements 3.1.2.a.iii Preparing the City to Do Business Simplify development application forms to make them more understandable for small business owners Staff 1-3 years Economic Development 3.1.2.a.iv Preparing the City to Do Business Create consistency in development forms across departments Staff 1-3 years Not in an element 3.1.2.a.v Preparing the City to Do Business Ensure that all departments are following the same development process flow chart Staff Immediate Not in an element 3.1.2.a.vi Preparing the City to Do Business Simplify the development process for rehabilitating existing structures Staff Immediate Economic Development 3.1.2.b Preparing the City to Do Business Create and empower the Public Information Office Mayor, City Council Immediate Not in an element 3.1.2.c Preparing the City to Do Business Create programs and access to financing to support locally-owned small businesses Mayor, City Council 1-3 years Economic Development 3.1.2.d Preparing the City to Do Business Focus on jobs that provide a mix of income scales that utilize skills aligned with SEARK programs as well as micro-credentialing and tech training programs for digital jobs.
+Begin with a survey of what tech talent is needed by local employers and train to fill those needs.
+City of Pine Bluff, Alliance & Chamber, City Council, Mayor, SEARK, The Generator 1-3 years Economic Development 3.1.2.e Preparing the City to Do Business Support pop-ups and innovation for lessons learned City of Pine Bluff Immediate Economic Development